 Veterans with mesothelioma can take action without affecting their benefits.

 Clinical Trials and Emerging Treatments

-Traditional treatment, like chemotherapy, radiation, and surgery, aren’t always an option for some patients.
-Emerging treatments and clinical trials are alternative ways to improve life expectancy.
+Traditional treatments, like chemotherapy, radiation, and surgery, aren’t always an option for some patients.
+Emerging treatments and clinical trials are alternative ways to help improve a prognosis.
 Immunotherapy has also shown promising results in mesothelioma patients.

 Life Expectancy vs. Prognosis and Survival Rate